-ok, so i’ve been here for a month. what have i been up to? a lot actually! i’m kinda proud of myself for getting shit done! i’ve been submitting my stuff to agencies around town and i have a few leads. however, there was one agency that approached me via la casting. suspicious isn’t it?
+Ok, so I’ve been here for a month.
+What have I been up to?
+A lot actually!
+I’m kinda proud of myself for getting shit done!
+I’ve been submitting my stuff to agencies around town and I have a few leads.
+However, one agency approached me via la casting.
+Suspicious isn’t it?

 Why would an agency approach me?
 I’m a nobody.
 LA is full of actors looking for representation and agencies should be bombarded with headshots and resume everyday.
 Yet, these people came to me first, saw my picture on la casting, and emailed me.
 What agency is this?
 Michael Zanuck agency (mza).
 I had doubts and a bad gut feeling and low and behold dun dun dun … they’re a SCAM.
 I googled them, asked around, and apparently Michael Zanuck used to be part of another agency that scammed hella people and got CLOSED down.
 They were Zanuck Passon Pace talent agency, and basically made people redo their headshots with their photographers and made them pose in “character shots” i.e. doctor, fireman, policeman, village people, etc. That’s why this sucker is trying to make it on his own and find other suckers to follow him.
 Too bad his reputation is all over the internet.
 Although to be fair, I heard he is legit now and some people have had success with him.
 But for me, too little too late.
 Finding the right agent means a lot to me, and I don’t want to be fooled.
 I don’t want to be taken advantage of, and I hear that there are a lot of scammers in la.
 I want to find an agent that I can trust, that really believes in me, and will work hard for me.
 To get to superstardom, I can’t do it alone.